CUORI-wj/git2/README.md

 You can find the original of these documents at https://web.archive.org/web/20210421151515/https://misymptomapp.state.mi.us/faq

-Please note that the FAQ may have been udpated since this repo was created.
+Please note that the FAQ may have been updated since this repo was created.

-(The orginial text is copyright State of Michigan)
+(The original text is copyright State of Michigan)